simbayippy/perp-dex-tools/docs/networking_todo.md

   - `exceptions.py` – `ProxyUnavailableError`, `ProxyAuthError`, etc.
 - [ ] Add unit tests covering selection logic and helper factories (use dummy proxies/mocks).

-## Client & Strategy Wiring
+## Runtime Proxy Strategy
-- [x] Update `exchange_clients/base_client.py` to accept an optional `ProxyEndpoint` or selector and expose helper methods (`_create_http_client`, `_connect_websocket`) that apply the proxy.
-- [ ] Ensure all concrete exchange clients use the helpers when instantiating SDK sessions or websockets; for SDKs that accept transport overrides, pass the proxied client, otherwise inject via environment/session config.
-- [x] Modify strategy bootstrap (`runbot.py`, `trading_bot.py`) to load proxy assignments per account (DB + optional config override) and pass them into every exchange client instance.
+- [ ] Implement per-process proxy enablement (e.g., socket-level patch or env vars) so each bot process routes all outbound traffic through its assigned proxy.
+- [ ] Provide a CLI hook or wrapper that reads the account’s proxy configuration and enables the proxy before instantiating exchange clients.
+- [ ] Document how to run one account per process (screen/tmux session) and verify the proxy in use.
+- [ ] Ensure data-only collectors (funding_rate_service, etc.) skip proxy enablement.

 ## Operations & Monitoring
-- [ ] Implement a health check coroutine that verifies egress IP per proxy (`https://ifconfig.io` via proxy) and marks failing proxies inactive.
+- [ ] Add a simple “detect external IP” check in each bot process to confirm the configured proxy is active.
-- [ ] Emit structured logs (`account`, `proxy_label`, `egress_ip`) when a client connects or rotates proxies.
+- [ ] Emit logs showing proxy label and detected IP at startup.
-- [ ] Document proxy provisioning in `docs/networking.md` (providers, setup, rotation policy, troubleshooting).
+- [ ] Document the per-process proxy bootstrap flow in `docs/networking.md` (providers, setup, verification, troubleshooting).
 Includes vendor shortlist (1Proxy, NetNut, Smartproxy fixed residential, Bright Data static residential, Oxylabs static residential).